 The sport of skeleton also has its origins to be thankful for to Caspar Badrutt, a Swiss hotelier and tourism entrepreneur.
 It was at the famous St. Moritz where wealthy English travelers were convinced to stay at his hotel for the entire winter season.
 Frustrated with only being busy during the summer months, Badrutt championed ‘winter resorting’ and kept his guests entertained with activities, alcohol and food.
 Within a few years, wintering at the hotel became a favourite pastime, but with the increase in numbers of guest, more activities had to be invented to keep everyone occupied.
 The inspiration came from sleds and toboggans used by delivery boys bringing daily produce to hotels, cafes and shops.
 These were quickly adapted and became the first bobsleighs used by the wealthy tourists to race each other down the narrow streets of the town.
-This unfortunately led to collisions with pedestrians bringing about increased growing opposition from the residents.
+This unfortunately led to collisions with pedestrians, bringing about increased growing opposition from the residents.
 Bobsledding was eventually banned from any public highway.
-Badrutt had to act fast as the complaints grew vociferous and with a desire to maintain the peace, by the winter of 1884 he oversaw the construction of a purpose-built run very near the hamlet of Cresta.
-This very Cresta Run remains to this day the oldest in the world, has hosted two Olympic Games, and is the home of the St. Moritz Tobogganing Club.
+Badrutt had to act fast as the complaints grew louder.
+By the winter of 1884 he oversaw the construction of a purpose-built run very near the hamlet of Cresta.
+This very Cresta Run remains to this day as the oldest in the world, has hosted two Olympic Games, and is the home of the St. Moritz Tobogganing Club.